AJsLearningLab/OOCP/README.md

 ## Usage

 - Press the button to print an exit pass.
-- The exit pass will contain the visitor's name, date, and time of exit, along with a validity period of 10 minutes.
+- The exit pass will contain the teacher's name, date, and time of exit, along with a validity period of 10 minutes.

 ## Customization